Generating Robust and Efficient Networks Under Targeted Attacks: Model

 \subsection{Efficiency}

 One can think of network efficiency as a low cost of communication among its members.
-In this light, we relate efficiency with the shortest paths between all pairs of nodes, thus following Latora and Marchiori~\cite{latora2001efficient} who defined the network efficiency $E$ as: where $l_{ij}$ stands for the shortest path length between nodes $i$ and $j$.
+In this light, we relate efficiency with the shortest paths between all pairs of nodes, thus following Latora and Marchiori~\cite{Latora2001} who defined the network efficiency $E$ as:

+where $l_{ij}$ stands for the shortest path length between nodes $i$ and $j$.
 If $i$ and $j$ belong to separate connected components of the network, we set $l_{ij}\rightarrow \infty$ to guarantee a consistent behavior of the cost function.